atomlattice/atomlattice/README.md

 - 👋 Hi, I’m @atomlattice
 - 👀 I’m interested in turning archival and special collections material into data
-- 🌱 I’m currently learning how to work as a Data Scientist as Springboard student
+- 🌱 I’m currently learning how to work as a Data Scientist as a Springboard student
 - 💞️ I’m looking to collaborate on ...?
 - 📫 How to reach me: atomlattice at gmail.com